MadGoatHaz/AiCockpit/docs/WORKSPACE_USER_GUIDE.md

 - Verify you're in the correct workspace
 - Check file permissions within the container
 - Ensure the file path is correct

+### AI Service Configuration Issues

+- Verify API keys and connection details
+- Test service connectivity using the "Test Connection" button
+- Check that the service is running and accessible

 ## Getting Help